nixworks/public/news/2007/08/26/README.md

 ##### Ludwig Scotty
 ### [ Ludwig Scotty's government wins a landslide victory in the Nauruan parliamentary election, 2007 with Rene Harris as the only member of the Opposition to win a seat. ](/news/2007/08/26/ludwig-scotty-s-government-wins-a-landslide-victory-in-the-nauruan-parliamentary-election-2007-with-rena-c-harris-as-the-only-member-of-the.md)
-_Context: Ludwig Scotty, Rene Harris, Nauruan parliamentary election, 2007_
+_Context: Nauruan parliamentary election, 2007, Rene Harris, Ludwig Scotty_

 ##### Bomb blasts
 ### [ Seven more unexploded bombs are found in Hyderabad, Andhra Pradesh, India a day after the bombings. ](/news/2007/08/26/seven-more-unexploded-bombs-are-found-in-hyderabad-andhra-pradesh-india-a-day-after-the-bombings.md)
-_Context: Hyderabad, Andhra Pradesh, India, bomb, bomb blasts_
+_Context: bomb, Hyderabad, Andhra Pradesh, bomb blasts, India_

 ##### European Union
 ### [ European Union countries send firefighters and equipment to help fight hundreds of fires.](/news/2007/08/26/european-union-countries-send-firefighters-and-equipment-to-help-fight-hundreds-of-fires.md)